andreaUNAM/cringecentral/knightskings/knightskings.md

 Hob's already pained heart shattered into a thousand pieces.
 "Dear heart, look at me," he said, and gestured with a trembling hand to his tear-filled eyes and his chest, because maybe Dream of the Endless could see through flesh and muscle and bone and find knots of grief.
 "No, it would not stop.
 But it does help.
 It helps make the grief a part of you, because it's not going anywhere, but you can at least stop its weight from pulling you under every second of every day.
 The pain means they mattered.
 All of them.
 Eleanor, Robyn, the baby..."
 He let his words hang because there were many names of lovers and friends that could continue that list, but now was not the time to do that, not when his friend needed him.

 "**Orpheus,**" Dream whispered, and Hob realized he was adding a name of his own to the list.
-He still hand't moved his hands, and Hob could fool himself and interpret that as waiting for Hob to take them once more.
+He still hadn't moved his hands, and Hob could fool himself and interpret that as waiting for Hob to take them once more.
 He could do that, but there was something else he wanted to try before.

 When Hob brushed away his tears with the pad of his thumb, Dream let his eyes flutter closed, all beautiful, long eyelashes and flawless eyeliner.
 How could he always look so fragile?
 He wasn't, of course, but Hob felt like he could shatter under the lightest of touches, but he wouldn't, obviously, he was Endless, he could shatter _Hob_ with a _thought_, there was nothing a mere human could do that would even begin to hurt him, but if there was anything out there that could do any harm to Dream, Hob would track it down and tear it limb for limb, if it had limbs, and if it didn't, there were other things Hob could do.